learn-co-students/ruby-objects-has-many-lab-london-whitehat-1908/README.md

 ## Instructions

-In this lab, we'll be dealing with tw sets of classes.
+In this lab, we'll be dealing with two sets of classes.
 The `Artist` and `Song` class and the `Author` and `Post` class.
 An artist should have many songs and a song should belong to an artist.
 An author should have many posts and a post should belong to an author.